 In Ethiopia, the Company currently has an interest in four PSCs with the Government of the Federal Democratic Republic of Ethiopia.
 The Company has a working interest in the South Omo and Rift Basin Area PSCs which are an extension of the Tertiary Rift trend to the north of the four Kenyan Tertiary Rift blocks.
 The Company has an interest in the Blocks 7/8 PSC in the Ogaden Basin which is a proven hydrocarbon basin; however, to date commercial production has not been established within the Block 7/8 PSC area.
-Oil, gas and condensate discoveries within the basin indicate that there is a working petroleum system.
+The Company has informed the Ethiopian Government and its partners that it intends to withdraw from Blocks 7/8.
+Although the recently drilled El Kuran-3 well did demonstrate some oil and gas potential, the Company does not feel it is warranted to continue efforts at this time due to concerns over reservoir quality and commerciality.
 Additionally, the Company has an interest in the Adigala Block PSC which lies to the north of the Ogaden Basin where field work indicates that a petroleum system similar to that found in Northern Somalia or Yemen may potentially exist.
+The Company has notified its Joint Venture Partners of its decision to withdraw from its 10 per cent working interest in the Adigala Block (Ethiopia).

-The Company, through its 44.6 per cent equity ownership interest in Horn Petroleum Corporation, currently has an interest in two PSCs with the Government of Puntland, a semi-autonomous State in Northern Somalia.
+The Company, through its 40.8 per cent equity owner ship interest in Africa Energy, currently has an interest in two PSCs with the Government of Puntland, a semi-autonomous State in Northern Somalia.
 The Nugaal Valley and Dharoor Valley Blocks offer the potential to explore in basins that are believed to be analogues of the proven and productive Marib-Shawba and Sayun-Masila Basins of Yemen.
-The Company's working interest at March 31, 2014, in the various concessions is outlined in the table below together with the gross and net acreage of each:
+The Company has informed the Government of Puntland (Somalia) that the Company will be downsizing its office in Bosaso, Puntland and will refrain from any operational activity and associated expenditures until the political situation improves in Somalia.
+Given the considerable efforts taken by the Company to date in Puntland (Somalia), the Company has requested a two year extension to the current exploration period from the Puntland Government to allow time for the ongoing political challenges to be resolved.
+The Company's working interest at December 31, 2014, in the various concessions is outlined in the table below together with the gross and net acreage of each: